Hylian/hylian.github.io/_posts/2015-08-01-pcb-business-card-round-2.md

 ![Back]({{ BASE_PATH }}/images/card2/back.jpg)

+**Update:** The error with the pads ended up being the fault of the fab, and DirtyPCBs has very generously reordered my board with the correct specifications.

 My last order of my capacitive touch PCB business cards had some unfortunate bugs, like a missed cutout for the reverse-mounted ATtiny and a short from power to ground.